Robustness of random-control quantum-state tomography: Case study 1: Multilevel system

 \subsection{Robustness}

-We will now analyze the robustness of the random-control tomography, as described by $\log(\kappa)$, for the system introduced previously.
+We will now analyze the robustness of the random-control tomography, as described by $\ln(\kappa)$, for the system introduced previously.
 Since we are employing random control fields $f(t)$, in order to obtain an expectation value, we take an average over a sufficiently large number of numerical realizations.
+We remark that the number of distinct random unitary evolutions in each numerical realization is $d^2-1$, which corresponds to the number of expectation values that have to be measured in an experiment.

-Figure~\ref{fig:cond_Nlevel} shows the time evolution of $\mathrm{E}[\log(\kappa)]$ calculated using $100$ realizations of the random pulses with a pulse-segment length fulfilling $h\Delta t=0.1$ and a control-field amplitude $g/h=10$.
+Fig.~\ref{fig:cond_Nlevel} shows the time evolution of $\mathrm{E}[\ln(\kappa)]$ calculated using $100$ realizations of the random pulses with a pulse-segment length fulfilling $h\Delta t=0.1$ and a control-field amplitude $g/h=10$.

-The long-time behavior of the average of $\log(\kappa)$ is shown in Fig.~\ref{fig:cond_Nlevel}(a) for different dimensions of the system, namely $d=4,8,16,32,64$.
+The long-time behavior of the average of $\ln(\kappa)$ is shown in Fig.~\ref{fig:cond_Nlevel}(a) for different dimensions of the system, namely $d=4,8,16,32,64$.
 There, we observe convergence toward the value expected for Haar random unitaries (shown as dashed horizontal lines), which are given by Eq.~\eqref{eq:explogkappa} and shown in Fig.~\ref{Fig1} as a function of $d$.
+The time $t$ shown in Fig.~\ref{fig:cond_Nlevel} denotes the duration of a single random unitary evolution.